Two acts on a parish-admin platform

-Provstiskyen: performance work on a 10-year SaaS
+Provstiskyen: optimising then rewriting a 10-year SaaS

 50s → 18s